-Because of the long years of isolation and preservation, the indigenous creatures have no inbred fear of man, and it's not uncommon for visitors to find themselves literally nose to nose with a seal pup in the water, or pausing on a bike trail to allow a turtle to cross the road.
+Because of the long years of isolation and preservation, the indigenous creatures have no inbred fear of man, and it's not uncommon for visitors to find themselves literally nose to nose with a seal pup in the water or pausing on a bike trail to allow a turtle to cross the road.

 A visit to the Galapagos Islands is an extraordinary adventure.
 While it is possible to find lodging on one of the islands and simply stay there, most visitors book a guided tour with one of the many companies that employ trained naturalist guides.
 Tours generally run 5-14 days, and most of that time will be spent traveling between islands on a ship or yacht.
 The accommodations range from berth space on a large sailboat to suites on luxury yachts.
 All tours are led by a trained naturalist who will introduce the islands to visitors – and vice versa.
 A well-trained and knowledgeable naturalist guide is the key to a never-to-be-forgotten adventure for the entire family.
-If you're planning a family trip to the Galapagos, be certain that you book your tour with a company that specializes in family tours.
-Having a guide who enjoys working with and relating to children can turn your "tour" into an adventure of enchantment that your children will remember for the rest of their lives.
+If you're planning a family trip to the Galapagos, be certain that you book your tour with a company specializing in family tours.
+Having a guide who enjoys working with and relating to children can turn your 'tour' into an adventure of enchantment that your children will remember for the rest of their lives.

 The largest city in the islands, Puerto Ayora, is also located on Santa Cruz.
 Visitors may see the GNPS tortoise breeding center, where young tortoises are hatched and raised before being reintroduced into the wild.
 The island is famous for its lava tunnels and for the large tortoise population.